Babies and Colic Pain, Explanation and Care

 A lot of babies enjoy this type of movement outside the womb and find it calming.
 My kids loved a vibrating swing, so you might like to try a vibrating chair and see if your baby likes it.

 This is another topic not everyone agrees on.
-The startle reflex (Moro reflex) often wakes babies from sleep, which is why I like swaddling.
+For example, the startle reflex (Moro reflex) often wakes babies from sleep, which is why I like swaddling.

-If you want to try, your baby should be on his or her back with no pillows, blanket, toys, or fabric near their face.
+If you want to try, your baby should be on their back with no pillows, blanket, toys, or fabric near their face.
 To minimize the risk of suffocation, only swaddle from the shoulders down.

 Soothers and Pacifiers